Aperol Sour

 An Aperol Sour cocktail is a low-ABV Sour-style drink made with Aperol, Gin, Prosecco syrup, lemon juice, and egg white.
 It's a tasty and refreshing summer cocktail that can be served as an apéritif.

-Which glass to serve a Sour cocktail?
+Which glass is best for the Aperol Sour cocktail?

 Typically a Sour cocktail is served in a sour glass.
-However, you can also fill it in a Coupe, Coupette, or even a Nick and Nora glass.
+However, you can also fill it in a Coupe, Coupette, or a Nick and Nora glass.

 Subscribe to Cocktail Society!